hufilter/hufilter/CONTRIBUTING.md

 1. Fork [`hufilter/hufilter-dev`][hufilter-dev-repo] repository on GitHub.
 2. Clone your forked repository.
+3. Enable Corepack by running the `corepack enable` command.
+Corepack comes pre-installed with Node.js, so you don't need to install it separately.
-3. Install project dependencies using the `yarn` command.
+4. Install project dependencies using the `pnpm install` command.
+If you don't have pnpm installed, Corepack will prompt you to install it if you run the `pnpm` command.

 ## Adding new rules